 Marina Bay is a Singapore landmark and is properly the most beautiful part of Singapore with the old and new buildings more notably the towers of Marina Bay Sands surrounded by water.

-You can enjoy a nice walk either in the morning and at night at Marina Bay.
+You can enjoy a nice walk either in the morning or at night at Marina Bay.
 As well as you can enjoy free night concerts, laser shows, and artistic free festivals.

 Visit Gardens By The Bay

 Gardens by the Bay is located behind the Marina Bay Sands.
 It is an enjoyable roam particularly at night with over 101 hectares to explore.
 There is a decent bit to see from birds, wildlife, and of course the Supertree Groves.

 The Supertree Groves is the most recognized landmark of the park.
 The Supertree Groves are 25 and 50 meters tall.

 The trees support the OCBC Skyway, a 419-foot-long aerial walkway that affords views of both the surrounding gardens.

 A wander around Chinatown offers a chance to see several temples and shopping.
 Tou can buy anything in Chinatown from expensive and cheap items like jewelry, electronics, and more.

 The nightlife in Chinatown is thriving and the place gets busy with foodies and bar hoppers as the evening approaches.

 Chinatown is famous for its food, you will find an awesome variety of restaurants and street food that offers local tasty food at a fair price.